sbiagini0/sbiagini0.github.io/content/posts/from-str-to-snp/index.md

 Second-degree comparisons still show **excellent separation**.
 The *Related* curve remains clearly to the right of the threshold, with high LR values, whereas the *Unrelated* distribution remains tightly concentrated near strongly negative values.
-Even with duo testing (only two individuals), the distance between the two distributions continues to be large.
+Even with duo testing, the distance between the two distributions continues to be large.

 ---